 We are aware that our competitors are developing product candidates for the treatment of diseases that our product candidates will target.
-With respect to LX2006, we are aware of preclinical gene therapy programs in development at Novartis, PTC Therapeutics, Inc., Aavanti Bio, Inc., Lacerta Therapeutics, Inc. and those being developed in collaborations between Voyager Therapeutics, Inc. and Neurocrine Biosciences, Inc. and between Takeda Pharmaceutical Company Limited and StrideBio, Inc. Among other treatment modalities for FA, we are aware that Larimar Therapeutics, Inc. is developing a clinical stage product candidate, CTI-1601, Design Therapeutics, Inc. is developing a clinical stage product candidate, DT-216, and that Reata Pharmaceuticals, Inc.'s Omaveloxolone (Skyclarys) was recently approved by the FDA.
+With respect to LX2006, we are aware of preclinical gene therapy programs in development at Solid Biosciences Inc. and Lacerta Therapeutics, Inc. and those being developed in collaborations between Voyager Therapeutics, Inc. and Neurocrine Biosciences, Inc. Additionally, we are aware that Prime Medicine, Inc. and Tune Therapeutics, Inc. have early-stage gene editing discovery efforts.
+Among other treatment modalities for FA, we are aware that Larimar Therapeutics, Inc. is developing a clinical stage product candidate, CTI-1601, that Design Therapeutics, Inc. is developing a clinical stage product candidate, DT-216, and that Reata Pharmaceuticals, Inc.'s omaveloxolone (Skyclarys) was approved by the FDA in 2023.
+In 2023 Biogen Inc. acquired Reata Pharmaceuticals, Inc. for approximately \$7.3 billion and is currently commercializing Skyclarys.

-With respect to LX2020, both Rocket Pharmaceuticals Inc. and Tenaya Therapeutics Inc. are developing an AAV-based gene therapy candidate designed to deliver a functional PKP2 gene to patients with PKP2-ACM.
+With respect to LX2020, both Rocket and Tenaya Therapeutics Inc. are developing an AAV-based gene therapy candidate designed to deliver a functional PKP2 gene to patients with PKP2-ACM.

-With respect to our portfolio of gene therapy programs for the treatment of homozygous APOE4-associated Alzheimer's disease, we are aware that uniQure, N.V. is pursuing AMT-240, a preclinical gene therapy candidate for autosomal dominant Alzheimer's disease intended to silence the toxic variant while expressing the protective variant, and Novartis has a gene therapy candidate for Alzheimer's disease that is in the early preclinical stages of development.
+With respect to our portfolio of gene therapy programs for the treatment of homozygous APOE4-associated Alzheimer's disease, we are aware that uniQure, N.V. is pursuing AMT-240, a preclinical gene therapy candidate for autosomal dominant Alzheimer's disease intended to silence the APOE4 variant while expressing the a protective variant, and Novartis has a gene therapy candidate for Alzheimer's disease that is in the early preclinical stages of development.
 Many large and small pharmaceutical companies and academic institutions are developing potential treatments for the condition given the significant unmet need and the large population suffering from Alzheimer's disease.
-There are multiple FDA-approved treatments for Alzheimer's disease, including donepezil (Aricept), memantine (Namenda), and aducanumab (Aduhelm), the latter of which was recently approved under accelerated approval and will require confirmatory data to verify clinical benefit.
-In January of 2023, lecanemab was granted accelerated approval by the FDA for the treatment of Alzheimer's disease, donanemab, is currently in Phase 3 development.
-Finally, we are aware that Voyager Therapeutics, Inc. and Taysha Gene Therapies, Inc. are pursuing Alzheimer's disease treatments and have early-stage discovery efforts ongoing based on vectorized antibodies and tau-specific miRNA shuttles, respectively.
+There are multiple FDA-approved treatments for Alzheimer's disease, including donepezil (Aricept), memantine (Namenda), and in January of 2023, lecanemab was granted accelerated approval by the FDA for the treatment of Alzheimer's disease based on the observed reduction of amyloid beta plaque and was granted full approval by the FDA in June 2023.
+In addition, Eli Lilly and Company's product candidate for the treatment of Alzheimer's disease, donanemab, has completed a Phase 3 clinical trial.
+Finally, we are aware that Voyager Therapeutics, Inc. is pursuing Alzheimer's disease treatments and have early-stage discovery efforts ongoing based on vectorized antibodies.